CKatti/KattisModPatcher/README.md

 # Features:
 - Renames package
 - Overlays a watermark on original logo
-- Injects custom lib into APK
+- Injects latest KattisMod lib into APK
 - Rewrites .dex file to load custom lib
 - Repack, zip align and sign the modded  APK